Tuck1297/ReactWithASP/reactwithasp.client/README.md

 - This project currently only works with postgresql databases
 - This project can easily integrate other databases which was the intention of the project
 - This project deletes tables from schemas but does not delete schemas from a database

+## Directions to set up project
+1. Fork Repository
+Download Nuget packages
+2. use PGAdmin and create following databases HackathonDB, SupplyChain, WebsiteInfo
+3. Migrate test data to databases created with PGAdmin
+4. update connection strings in appsettings.json with infomration to created databases
+5. migrate data
+NOTE: also point out which areas one could change to get this to work with sql server
+6. Can either register for user and add own connection string data on form OR use first test
+7. user account created in DataContext to access test databases
+8. talk about features of implementation and current limitations